 This film was intensely disliked by Roger Moore himself, who was barely on speaking terms with Grace Jones during filming.
 He did not consider this to be a real 007 movie.
-On the scene where Christopher Walken was machine-gunning hundreds of people, Moore said, "That wasn't Bond, those weren't Bond films.
+Moore said, "I was horrified on the last Bond I did.
+Whole slews of sequences where Christopher Walken was machine-gunning hundreds of people.
+I said, 'That wasn't Bond, those weren't Bond films.'
 It stopped being what they were all about.
 You didn't dwell on the blood and the brains spewing all over the place."

 The San Francisco Board of Supervisors forbade any falling stunt (as per The Spy Who Loved Me (1977), Moonraker (1979) and For Your Eyes Only (1981)) from the Golden Gate Bridge in fear of copy-cat suicides.
 As such, the death of Zorin was created by special optical effects.

 The first line of the Ian Fleming James Bond "From a View to a Kill" short-story read: "The eyes behind the wide black rubber goggles were as cold as flint."
 The last line read: "Bond took the girl by the arm.
 He said: 'Come over here.
 I want to show you a bird's nest.'
 'Is that an order?'
 'Yes'."